zplayads/PlayableAdsDemo-android/README-EN.md

 mPlayableNativeAd.loadAd()
 ```

+The [NativeAdSample](./app/src/main/java/com/zplay/playable/playableadsdemo/sample/NativeAdSample.java) file is the sample code of native ad(Self Rendering).

-# 4 Proguard
+# 4 Others
+## 4.1 Sets proguard file
 If the project need to be proguarded, put the following code into the proguard.pro file.
 ```
 # ZPLAYAds
 -keep class com.playableads.PlayPreloadingListener {*;}